searleser97/cpbooster/README.md

 ## Features

-- Automatically clone sample testcases files into an specific directory
+1. Automatically clone sample testcases files into an specific directory
+   - `cpb serve` waits for competitive companion plugin to send pased data for each problem
-- Create source files from a template
+1. Create source files from a template
    - `cpb create b.py` creates single file with corresponding template loaded based on file extension
    - `cpb create {a..n}.cpp` creates multiple consecutive files from "a.cpp" to "n.cpp"
-  - `cpb create {a...n}.cpp` same as previous command (Basically any amount of dots greater or equal to 2 works)
+   - `cpb create {a...n}.cpp` same as previous command (Any amount of dots greater than 1 work)
    - `cpb create {a-n}.cpp` same as previous command (Single dash also works)
-- Test your code against sample testcases quickly.
+1. Test your code against sample testcases quickly.
    - `cpb test mycode.cpp` test your program against all available test cases
    - `cpb test mycode.cpp --testId 1` test your program against the test case with the given id.

    Supported results:
    - AC (Accepted)
    - WA (Wrong Answer)
    - TLE (Time Limit Exceeded)
    - RTE (Runtime Error)
    - CE (Compilation Error)
-- Run code with your own debugging flags easily
+1. Run code with your own debugging flags easily
    - `cpb test mycode.cpp --debug` to use keyboard as input
    - `cpb test mycode.cpp --debug --testId 2` to use a test case file as input
-- open a new terminal in the contest directory immediately after cloning it
+1. open a new terminal in the contest directory immediately after cloning it
    - List of **supported terminals** for this feature:
      - konsole
      - xterm
      - gnome-terminal
      - deepin-terminal
      - terminal (MacOS)
      - kitty

 ## Future updates